-RPA robots are capable of interpreting and triggering responses, and communicate with other systems, to perform a vast variety of repetitive tasks.
-In the business context, they free employees to focus on higher value tasks like strategy, planning, and creative work.
+RPA robots are capable of interpreting and triggering responses, and communicating with other systems, to perform a vast variety of repetitive tasks.
+In the business context, they free employees up, so that employees can focus on higher value tasks like strategy, planning, and creative work.

 Life without RPA

 Imagine that you have to submit daily P&L reports, consisting of more than a dozen individual reports.

 These reports are reformatted representations of raw data.